EsGeh/sgDevice/README.md

 - autotools
 - arduino

+## Run Dependencies

+- [puredata](https://puredata.info/): sgDevice is mainly to be used with puredata.
+- [ttymidi](https://github.com/cjbarnes18/ttymidi): This software can be used to connect the usb input/output to alsa on linux

 ## Preparing the Repository, and cleaning

 - Make shure to issue this command before any other: